 All of them play on the opposite side from their clients, taking profit when traders lose.
 However, the B-Book model doesn’t work when all traders always lose.
 Hence brokers use a management strategy to gain more money and to balance out the traders’ gains and losses.

-How is a Customer Trade Accomplished in Forex and What is a Dealing Desk
+How is a Customer Trade Accomplished in Forex

-The dealing desk arrangement helps to accomplish selling or buying orders in the B-Book business model of Forex market.
+There is a dedicated software that helps to accomplish selling or buying orders in the B-Book business model of Forex market.

-Brokers work with a dealing desk in two ways:
+Brokers work with it in two ways:

 - They place traders’ orders against each other.
 This concept is built on the correspondence of the first client’s wish to sell a specific currency pair and its price, and the second client’s wish to buy the same currency pair and its price.
 The broker matches them and earns on the spread.
-Since traders don’t need to pay for the LP’s (liquidity provider) spread required with no dealing desk, they pay less to the broker they work with.
+Since traders don’t need to pay for the LP’s (liquidity provider) spread required with no desk, they pay less to the broker they work with.

 - They hedge the trade themselves.
 This strategy presumes that the broker matches the order himself if there are no opposite matching orders for a position.
 Primarily, the trader declares the price at which he/she wants to buy or sell.
 Then if the broker finds it acceptable, he accepts this price and fills the order based on the LP’s price.
 When closing the trader’s position, the broker fills the order based on the LP’s price again.

-What B-Brokers Should Keep In Mind
+What B-Brokers Should Keep in Mind

 When starting to work with the B-Book model, the broker needs to bear one important thing in mind: he needs a large security deposit to get a market maker broker license in an acknowledged non-offshore jurisdiction.
 Moreover, the broker has to submit reports to the regulator, considering that some offshore locations don’t have forex licensing at all.
 All these things make the broker trustworthy, , but they require financial commitment.